bskinn/github-repo-label-setup/README.md

 didn't find any on an initial search.
 I'd be delighted to learn of any; please [open a new ticket] to clue me in.)

-So, I took the time it would have required to manually create this initial label set on a handful of repos and instead wrote a thing that would apply them onto any repo.
+So, I took the time it would have taken me to manually create this initial label set on a handful of repos, and instead wrote a thing that would apply them onto any repo.
 And, here we are!